 Hormones are special chemicals, proteins actually, that are produced by specialized glands, and are secreted into the blood stream.
 When in the blood, they circulate throughout the body, bathing all tissues equally.
 Certain cells and organs have specialized receptors for these chemical messengers, inducing very specific actions at the target site.
 It’s an effective way to get diffuse signals deep into our body.

-So, Mother Nature built a hormone we call Oxytocin.
-Given her genius, she designed it to perform a wide range of biological tasks, all advantageous to modern human beings.
+Mother Nature built a hormone we call Oxytocin.
+She designed it to perform a wide range of biological tasks, all advantageous to modern human beings.
 In the first place, Oxytocin induces a range of pro-social feelings, such as affection, trust and empathy, while reducing fear and anxiety.
 These benefits allow us to enjoy social proximity with others, leading to the colloquial name for this powerful chemical: the “love hormone”.
 More than this, oxytocin is also involved in procreation—in the act of conception where it plays a role in bonding, arousal and orgasm, the act of parturition (or birth) where it induces contraction of the thick muscular wall of the uterus, and in breast-feeding where it stimulates the release of milk from the mammary glands.
-Interestingly, the direct effect during childbirth proves extremely useful, because the muscles of the uterus must work much harder to expel our big-headed offspring through the relatively narrow birth canal.
-A distinct evolutionary advantage.
+Interestingly, the direct effect during childbirth proves extremely useful, because the muscles of the uterus must work much harder to expel our big-brained heads through the relatively narrow human birth canal.

 In her genius, Mother Nature didn’t stop there.
 She also empowered Oxytocin with some very important responsibilities with significant impact on our overall health.
 This magical hormone also suppresses levels of certain pro-inflammatory cytokines, the chemical messengers that promote degeneration and decay.
 By moderating the fire of inflammation, Oxytocin promotes healing and regeneration—two critical elements of wellbeing.
 That’s right, love and the act of loving fights degeneration and decay, making us not only happy, but healthy too!